danmt/dynamic-component-loader/README.md

 </main>
 ```

-And go to `src/app/app.component.scss` and include this:
+Then, go to `src/app/app.component.scss`, and include this:

 ```scss
 .header {